berkeley-scf/python-bootcamp-fall-2017/python.md

 While working through this tutorial, you should type the example code snippets at an interactive Python terminal.
 I recommend using either the IPython shell or the IPython notebook.
-To start an IPython shell, type the following at a BASH prompt:
+To start an IPython shell, type the following at a bash prompt:

 ``` {.sourceCode .bash}
 ipython